 Market analysis and user requirements in selected sectors

 The objectives of this activity are: investigate market potential, size, structure, stakeholder composition and segmentation, value chains, competing offerings of the agri-food, and/or geospatial data analytics sector in Europe, and possibly extended to other geographical areas such as North and South America; collect and validate a wide set of requirements from the identified SMEs that will be used to profile new and enhanced EGI services; propose recommendations for new and enhanced services for (big) and/or open data services targeting the industry and academia.
 This activity will focus on developing personas (descriptions of typical users) and scenarios described in detail, and then validate these assumptions in a series of interviews with potential users.
-The scope of the interviewees is intended to cover different roles, segments, and activities.
+The scope of the interviewes is intended to cover different roles, segments, and activities.
 This activity also examine what problems EGI can address (market/product fit), the specific challenges, and, if possible co-develop demonstrators or prototypes.

 The main achievements for this period were around the organisation of a number of phone conferences to kickstart this task.
-The main focus at the start of the project was to shape the programme of the business track sessions at the EGI Conference, which included the organisation and chairing of a dedicated.
-Two presentations were prepared and delivered: Introduction to EGI Market Analysis and agINFRA - the European hub for agri-food research and how EGI can support.
+The main focus at the start of the project was to shape the programme of the business track sessions at the EGI Conference, which included the organisation and chairing of a dedicated session.
+Two presentations were prepared and delivered: “Introduction to EGI Market Analysis” and “agINFRA - the European hub for agri-food research and how EGI can support it”.

 Data policies, legal aspects and market analysis (fishery and marine sciences)

-This activity consists of two main areas: identification data sharing policies and legal aspects as well as a market analysis for fishery and marine scientific.
+This activity consists of two main areas: identification of data sharing policies and legal aspects as well as a market analysis for fishery and marine scientific.
 The following sections provide further details around these activities.
 FAO’s inputs to the project will focus on legal interoperability.
 Engineering will focus on the production of the market analysis, whereas CNR’s role is in technical analysis.

-Regarding achievement around Data Sharing Policies and Legal Aspects (fishery and marine sciences datasets FAO facilitated community interactions through events, mailing, bilateral meetings.
-This comprised a Strategic data workshop held (May 2015); FAO inventoried additional requirements for secure data storage and exchange of Fisheries data, including machine-to-machine interactions and a presentation of the iMarine secure data exchange opportunities at 2 community events; a global network of marine scientists working on marine protected areas, and internally to the semantic web interest group.
+Regarding achievement around Data Sharing Policies and Legal Aspects (fishery and marine sciences datasets, FAO facilitated community interactions through events, mailing, bilateral meetings.
+This comprised a Strategic Data Workshop held in May 2015; FAO inventoried additional requirements for secure data storage and exchange of Fisheries data, including machine-to-machine interactions and a presentation of the iMarine secure data exchange opportunities at 2 community events; a global network of marine scientists working on marine protected areas, and internally to the semantic web interest group.
 An analysis of legal barriers in sharing fishery & marine sciences datasets was conducted and discussion of Roll-out1 paper with Legal offices in FAO and CNR; Preparation of document completed in July.

-A framework of legally relevant instructions to data providers and consumers was established including a selection of a sample case to be further analysed.
+A framework of legally relevant instructions to data providers and consumers was established including a selection of a sample use case to be further analysed.
 Candidates are: Regional Fisheries Databases and SmartForms secure and scalable data collection based on mobile devices supported by a managed infrastructure.
 The SmartForms technology option and data policy was presented to 2 FAO projects, and 1 external project.
-FAO also prepared and submitted an abstract “Data policies and legal aspects with a focus on fishery and marine sciences” to the EGI Community Forum 2015 to be held in November.
+FAO also prepared and submitted an abstract called “Data policies and legal aspects with a focus on fishery and marine sciences” to the EGI Community Forum 2015 to be held in November.